 The preferred turnout rates are those calculated with the voting-eligible population as the denominator.
 The voting-eligible population (VEP) represents an estimate of persons eligible to vote regardless of voter registration status in an election and is constructed by modifying the voting-age population (VAP), by components reported in the right-most columns (scroll right in the spreadsheet).The preferred turnout rate numerator is the Total Ballots Counted, which is all ballots election officials counted.
-Not all jurisdictions report total ballots counted, so a second-best numerator is Highest Office, which in a presidential election year is the total votes for all presidential candidates including write-ins (where reported), and in a non-presidential election may be the vote for the highest turnout statewide office (typically governor) or if no statewide election was held, the sum of the congressional elections.
+Not all jurisdictions report total ballots counted, so a second-best numerator is Highest Office, which in a presidential election year is the total votes for all presidential candidates including write-ins (where reported - I am continuing to update these statistics), and in a non-presidential election may be the vote for the highest turnout statewide office (typically governor) or if no statewide election was held, the sum of the congressional elections.
 Total ballots counted includes blank and otherwise invalid votes for the highest office.
 Some states may report a statistic they call total ballots cast, but is actually vote for highest office.

 Questions?
 Please see the FAQ.